-At 4.3 miles the trail passes Alcalde Place and its access to long, narrow, shady Kit Carson Park and one of Albuquerque's 13 dog parks just to the east of Tingley Drive.
-Two of Albuquerque's television stations have large buildings near here, and the entrance to the Zoo is a few blocks farther east.
+At 4.3 miles the trail passes Alcalde Place and its access to long, narrow, shady Kit Carson Park and one of Albuquerque's 13 dog parks, just to the east of Tingley Drive.
+Two of Albuquerque's television stations have large headquarters near here, and the entrance to the Zoo is a few blocks farther east.
 The Fire Department's former training tower at the corner of Alcalde and Tingley still stands, but its function has been replaced by the similar structure along the east reach of the loop at the south end of the Paseo del Bosque.

 At 4.5 miles, you'll pass the south end of the lakes that make up Tingley Beach now, several times reengineered from Clyde and Carrie Tingley's days and the heyday of this municipal beach.
-Many people come here now to fish, no one to swim - swimming here was popular before polio epidemics in the 1940s and 1950s scared Albuquerqueans away.
-There are picnic tables, a large parking lot, and many items of the public art that graces so much of Albuquerque.
+Many people come here now to fish - trout in winter before it gets too hot for them, carp in summer--, no one to swim.
+Swimming here was popular before polio epidemics in the 1940s and 1950s scared Albuquerqueans away.
+There are picnic tables, a large parking lot, and many items of the public art that graces so much of Albuquerque; all parts of the Biopark are especially occupied on weekends by many Albuquerque families and by visitors.

 Clyde and Carrie Tingley came to Albuquerque, like so many other soon-tobe-prominent New Mexicans, due to tuberculosis.
 Carrie Wooster and her suitor, Clyde Tingley, were on their way to Arizona by train from their native Ohio in hopes of a cure from TB when Carrie had a severe coughing attack that took them off the train at the nearest stop, Albuquerque.
 Clyde married Carrie in Albuquerque later that year, 1911, and soon became politically active as his wife recovered.
-Tingley was elected to the small city's governing body for the first time in 1916.
+Tingley was elected to the small city's governing body for the first time in 2016.
 (Albuquerque's population in 1920 was 15,157; ninety years later, it had grown